Rubyng7/My-First-Project-Documentation/README.md

 - SQL Sever for querying and analysis
 - Power BI for creating a report [Download Here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
 - Ms Power Point for presentation.

+- ''' SQL
+- Select * from DSA_Db
+- Where employee is 'male'